leap71/leap71.github.io/coding-for-engineers/5-inheritance.md

 In object-oriented programming, you keep the functionality close to the object.
 So the above function would change to "Car, move yourself to this position."
 Sometimes this may seem a bit counter-intuitive.
 Isn't the driver the one, who drives the car?
 Shouldn't there be a `Driver` object that interacts with the car in some standardized way?

 Absolutely, these are valid questions!

 And making the right choices is key to elegant software architecture.
 A good software architect will always try to minimize the information that needs to be exchanged in order to arrive at a goal.
 Information hiding, and limiting exposed functionality to the essentials is key to robust code.

 Let's look at a powerful concept in our toolbox, which can help us on our quest to simplify our interactions with objects.

 ## Common ancestors

 If you think about the world, the things that surround us have a lot in common.
 Almost everything is an object of some sort.
-And these objects have many aspects they share.
+And these objects have aspects they share.
 We expect, for example, all physical things to occupy a position in space, have a weight, etc.

-So, in a way, it makes sense to group objects almost like in a family tree — similar to what we find in biology.
+So, in a way, it makes sense to group objects in a family tree — similar to what we find in biology.
 There are plants, there are animals, some animals are mammals, whereas others are fish, etc.

-In object-oriented programming, we use *Inheritance* to build up a hiearchical tree of related objects.
+In object-oriented programming, we use *Inheritance* to build up a hierarchy of related objects.
 We can implement certain common functionality and properties in a *Base Class*.
 That functionality is then available in all classes that derive from it.

 To illustrate, let's go back to our car example.

 Some of the things, like the name of our car, are not unique to the `TeslaRoadster` class.
 They could be moved to a general `Car` class.
 And basically everyhing in our current class, maybe with the exception of the implementation of a specific battery degradation formula, could be moved to an `ElectricCar` class that is derived from the more general `Car`.
-If we wanted to implement different types of cars, this would avoid a lot of repetition of code, and make it incredibly easy to create new classes, as all we would have to do is implement the things that special.
+If we wanted to implement different types of cars, this would avoid a lot of repetition of code, and make it incredibly easy to create new classes.
+All we would have to do is implement the functionality that is special to the new descendant of the base class.

 Let's try this.